neuron-core/raptor-retrieval/README.md

 ## How to use in your agent

 Or use the RAPTOR component directly into the agent.
-RAPTOR needs a vector store, an embeddings provider and uses an LLM to perform the summarization:
+RAPTOR needs a vector store, an embedding provider and uses an LLM to perform the summarization:

 ```php